Table of Contents

 - Deeply sunken eyes, minimal capillary refill

-- Thirsty child with normal pulse rate
+- A thirsty child with a normal pulse rate

 - Vomiting child with easy skin recoil